-You can go to any beach in Playas del Este by taxi or bus (not recommended).
+You can go to any beach in Playas del Este by taxi or bus (not recommended, except if it is a Viazul-type bus).
 You can rent a taxi for a roundtrip from Old Havana to Playas del Este for about 15-20 USD.
 If you are renting a car in Cuba or hiring one of those famous classic cars of Cuba, the drive will be pretty easy.

 The Best Nude Beaches in Cuba

 Cuba may be knee-deep in astounding beaches and droves of tourists.
-Still, the locals have not come to terms with the idea of walking around in the nude.
+Still, the locals have not come to terms with walking around in the nude.

 The clothing-optional beaches in Cuba are:

-Playa Ensenachos: Playa Ensenachos is pretty close to Playa Cayo Santa Maria.
+Playa Ensenachos is pretty close to Playa Cayo Santa Maria.
 Its offshore reefs, lazy waves, good fishing sites, and superb diving spots are beautiful.
-The beaches here are entirely private and secluded and therefore ideal for nudists.
+The beaches here are entirely private and secluded, therefore ideal for nudists.